junxit/us-congress-bills-114/metadata.md

 - 2015-01-12 — Introduced in House
 - 2015-01-12 — Introduced in House
 - 2015-01-12 — Referred to the House Committee on the Judiciary.
+- 2015-01-13 — Referred to the Subcommittee on Crime, Terrorism, Homeland Security, and Investigations.
+- 2015-01-20 — Subcommittee on Crime, Terrorism, Homeland Security, and Investigations Discharged.
+- 2015-01-21 — Committee Consideration and Mark-up Session Held.
+- 2015-01-21 — Ordered to be Reported by Voice Vote.
+- 2015-01-27 — Considered under suspension of the rules. (consideration: CR H596-600)
+- 2015-01-27 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+285.
+- 2015-01-27 — Motion to reconsider laid on the table Agreed to without objection.
+- 2015-01-27 — Mr. Sensenbrenner moved to suspend the rules and pass the bill.
+- 2015-01-27 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H596)
+- 2015-01-27 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR H596)
+- 2015-01-27 — Placed on the Union Calendar, Calendar No. 4.
+- 2015-01-27 — Reported by the Committee on Judiciary.
+H. Rept.
+114-8.
+- 2015-01-27 — Reported by the Committee on Judiciary.
+H. Rept.
+114-8.